Hello, Thanks for stopping by,

 We are nestled in the beautiful historic Chugwater Valley just 45 miles north of Cheyenne, and 25 miles south of Wheatland at 417 1st Street in Chugwater Wy.

-The Stampede Saloon And Eatery promotes fun family dining in a Western Atmosphere all week with Buffet style dining and Entertainment every Friday and Saturday Night.
+The Stampede Saloon And Eatery promotes fun family dining in a Western Atmosphere all week with entertainment every Friday and Saturday Night.

 Our Wish For You,,,,,,